Harshana-Rathnayaka/Hospital-Management-System-Mobile-App/README.md

 # vehicle_management_system

-- first run the below commands to redirect the phone's desired port to the PC's desired port
+- first run the below commands to redirect the phone's desired port to the PC's desired port == you need to install ADB tools from android studio for this to work

 ```bash
 adb reverse tcp:8000 tcp:8000